 You’ll have to provide information on yourself and your business if you’re set up as a business entity other than a sole proprietorship.

 Your profile on Amazon Seller Central will be where you manage your account from here on out.

-Small business tip: Becoming a seller on Amazon does not require special business licenses as most products sold on the site aren’t regulated by the government.
+Small business tip: Becoming an Amazon seller doesn’t require special business licenses as most products sold on the site aren’t regulated by the government.

 Step 2: Choose Your Plan and Shipping Options

 After you’ve registered an account, you’ll have to let Amazon know how you plan on selling products.